Broadcom Inc.

 - Networking segment benefits from Ultra Ethernet Consortium standardization, cementing Tomahawk as the AI cluster switch of choice

-- AI XPU market expands beyond the 6 known customers; sovereign AI programs (US DoD, EU) become significant incremental customers
+- AI XPU market expands beyond the 6 known customers; sovereign AI programs (US DoD, EU agencies) and enterprise verticals become incremental XPU customers

 - VMware Cloud Foundation becomes the dominant enterprise private cloud platform for AI workloads, with ARR scaling to $15B+ at 75%+ margins

-- Broadcom's custom silicon expertise and rack-scale integration capability prove impossible for NVIDIA or AMD to match on cost/performance for inference
+- Broadcom's custom silicon expertise and rack-scale integration prove cost/performance superior to NVIDIA GPUs for inference at scale, capturing >30% of hyperscaler AI accelerator spend

-- Dividend doubles within 3 years as free cash flow exceeds $40B annually
+- Dividend doubles within 3 years as free cash flow exceeds $40B annually, triggering multiple expansion